Sbdk24/real-state-data-warehouse/README.md

 # Design and description:

   ## General purpose:
    Store and managing real estate property listings scraped from the Inmuebles24 website for various states in Mexico.

-  ## BDD Scope:
-  The scope of this database encompasses the collection of property data including price, location, size, amenities, and descriptions.
-It aims to provide a
-  comprehensive repository of real estate listings for analysis and reference.

-  ## ¿Why Scraping?:
    These codes are designed to perform specific tasks related to obtaining and processing real estate data from all states of Mexico, as well as calculating basic statistics on housing prices in those regions.
 Let's break them down into parts to understand how they work.

+   **It's divided in two main parts:**
+   First one is about getting the information by a website.
+   Second it's more about storing, cleaning and improving the database.

   ### Part 1: Data Retrieval

-  The first code block imports necessary libraries and defines a series of functions and variables to extract data from the real estate website inmuebles24.com.
-Here are the key elements:
+   **Functions:**
+  `main():` The main function iterates over states and pages within each state to extract data.
+  `get_status(url):` It makes HTTP requests to a URL until a successful response is obtained or a retry limit is reached.
+> [!NOTE]
+> It's better to use headers to simulate a web browser request and states which contains information about states and their
+> corresponding URLs on inmuebles24.com.
+  `extract_data(properties, state):` It extracts relevant information from each real estate property on a specific page.
+  `parse_property_info(amenities):` It parses the features of a property to extract information such as square meters, rooms, bathrooms, and parking spaces.

   ### Part 2: Data Storage
-  This code block is responsible for storing the extracted data into a PostgreSQL database.
-Here are some notable features:

    **psycopg2 Import:** This library enables connection and manipulation of PostgreSQL databases from Python.
    **Database Connection:** It establishes a connection to the specified database.
-  **Database Cursor:*+* It creates a cursor to execute SQL queries.
+   **Database Cursor:** It creates a cursor to execute SQL queries.
    **Iteration over States:** It iterates over the list of states and executes SQL queries to calculate the median and mode of housing prices in each state.
    **Closing Connection:** Finally, it closes the connection to the database.

-## Imports:
+## DB Design:

-  It imports necessary libraries such as BeautifulSoup for web scraping and requests for making HTTP requests.
-  Configuration Variables: It defines variables like headers to simulate a web browser request and states which contains information about states and their corresponding URLs on inmuebles24.com.

-  **Functions:**
-  `main():` The main function iterates over states and pages within each state to extract data.
-  `get_status(url):` It makes HTTP requests to a URL until a successful response is obtained or a retry limit is reached.
-  `extract_data(properties, state):` It extracts relevant information from each real estate property on a specific page.
-  `parse_property_info(amenities):` It parses the features of a property to extract information such as square meters, rooms, bathrooms, and parking spaces.

-## Entities
+### Entities
    1. **inm24**: Represents individual real estate properties.
    2. **states**: Stores information about different states including median price, mode price, and total properties recorded.

-#3# Relationships
+### Relationships
   - The `inm24` table is related to the `states` table through the `property_state` attribute, establishing a connection between property listings and their respective states.

 ### Optimizations